-A key economic variable during the past two years and going forward into 2022/23 continues to be the impact of Brexit on the UK economy and the Covid-19 pandemic.
+A key economic variable during the past two years and into 2022/23 continued to be the impact of the Covid-19 pandemic on the UK economy.
 Added to this is the current cost of living crisis that is impacting households and businesses.